andste97/pi-iw-experiments/readme.md

 `'env_suite=["Pong-v4"]'`

-## Docker containers

-### Commands to build docker containers
-1. Training container: `docker build -f dockerfiles/train_model.dockerfile . -t andi97/piiw_trainer:latest`

-### Commands to run docker containers
-The docker containers are set up without an entrypoint.

-#### Running the training container:
-`docker run -v ./data:/data -v ./models:/models -e WANDB_API_KEY='<your-api-key>' andi97/piiw_trainer:latest python3 ./piiw/online_planning_learning_lightning.py`

-IMPORTANT: to add GPU support to a container, add the flag `--gpus all` to above command, like so:

-`docker run -v ./data:/data -v ./models:/models -e WANDB_API_KEY='<your-api-key>' --gpus all andi97/piiw_trainer:latest python3 ./piiw/online_planning_learning_lightning.py`

 Other params:

 We use hydra for our config.
 See their documentation for how to overwrite/add config values.
 See: https://hydra.cc/docs/advanced/override_grammar/basic/

-To overwrite the config to be used, use the key `--config-name <config_name.yaml>`
+To overwrite the config to be used, use the key `--config-name <config_name.yaml>`.
+The config file needs to be in the folder `piiw/models/config`.

 ## Submitting jobs to HPC